kanziebub/SurvivalProtocol/rulebook.md

 ## Rehost

 Failure to start a match caused by server problems, natural disasters, or specific technical problems can result in a rehost of the lobby.
 If the game is to be rehosted, all players MUST maintain the same character picks, main augment, and tac skill.
-Rehosts will also sometimes occur in the case of player disconnections, according to section [Disconnect during Online Match] [Failure to do so will be subjected to -2 points for each rule broken]
+Rehosts will also sometimes occur in the case of player disconnections, according to section [Disconnect during Online Match] [Failure to do so will be subjected to -1 points for each rule broken]

-> **Example**: **Player A** retains the same character pick but fails to pick the same previously selected **Main Augment**, therefore **-2 points** will be deducted.
-If both options are picked wrongly, **-4 points** will be deducted.
+> **Example**: **Player A** retains the same character pick but fails to pick the same previously selected **Main Augment**, therefore **-1 points** will be deducted.
+If both options are picked wrongly, **-2 points** will be deducted.

+### Weather Settings
+> In the case of rehosting, weather settings will be manually set to follow the weather of the remade round (not re-randomised).

-## Disconnect during In Game
+### Disconnect during In Game

 Unintentional disconnects or crashes occurring during the loading screen or within the first 30 seconds of game start may result in a rehost.
 For player-side issues, **up to 1 lobby rehosts per team can be offered as a courtesy**.
 If any member of the team cannot play the game normally after that, the match will proceed normally.
 Make sure you put the game to “SSD drive” to smoothen the whole tournament.

-## Disconnect during Match Preparation
+### Disconnect during Match Preparation

 If a player experiences an unintentional disconnect during joining to the lobby, but expects to be able to reconnect, they will be given 3 minutes to join the lobby before the match proceeds normally.
 In any game modes, the game will proceed normally while the disconnected party will have disadvantage of their own risk.